Sexual health is at the forefront of practically every guy's mind.

-There are a number of supplements and herbs that can be used to help maintain HPG Stability and normalized function, such as velvet bean (Mucuna pruriens), holy basil, Ginseng, Cordyceps, and Ashwagandha.
+Some supplements and herbs can be used to help maintain HPG Stability and normalized function, such as velvet bean (Mucuna pruriens), holy basil, Ginseng, Cordyceps, and Ashwagandha.

 DHEA Vital for Testosterone and Sex Drive

 The adrenal glands not only produce their own supply of Testosterone but are also vitally essential for the production of a Testosterone Secretagogue known as DHEA.
 Without sufficient DHEA, the body can't produce enough Testosterone.

 Magnesium Deficiency Contributes Heavily to Low Testosterone

 Of course, combining exercise designed to stimulate Testosterone with proper supplementation leads to the best results.
-The rule of thumb for Magnesium Supplements is that you should take 10 mg for every kg that you weigh to stimulate amplified Testosterone Production and overall Improved physiological function.
+The rule of thumb for Magnesium Supplements is that you should take 10 mg for every kilogram that you weigh to stimulate amplified Testosterone Production and overall improved physiological function.